lakmeer/colossal-pinball/notes.md

 # TODO

-  - Sink: drain the ball
-  - Well: attract the ball to a single point (magents)
-  - Slow: change the simulation time factor
-  - Detect: trigger when ball enters or leaves (rollovers)
 - Change the intersection overlay to a collision overlay, test each point with a fake Ball and mark how far it gets moved, use this value to create a heatmap over the table.